pytincture/pytincture/README.md

    (Alternatively, follow the instructions in pyproject.toml.)

 ## Environment Variables
 - MODULES_PATH: Directory containing module files used for dynamic packaging.
+This is set automatically from `modules_folder` when `launch_service` starts; overriding it via env vars is usually unnecessary.
 - USE_REDIS_INSTANCE: Set to "true" to enable Redis-backed session storage.
 - ALLOWED_EMAILS: A comma-separated list of authorized email addresses.
    example: "some@email.com,joe@email.com"